efalk/AudioTools/README.md

 	  ² Use --image-types for a list of image types.

     Exit codes:

 	0 - command accepted, successful return
 	1 - ID3 data not found
 	2 - user error
 	3 - system error

     Bugs and issues:

 	Id3v2.2, Id3v2.3, and Id3v2.4 define different sets of
 	frames.
-This app doesn't care and supports any kind of frame on any version of Id3v2.
+This app doesn't care, and supports any kind of frame on any version of Id3v2.
 For example, any frame whose ident starts with 'T' is accepted as a text frame.